tokhi/GettingStartedWithNodeJs/README.md

 ````

 ### Modularize routes
-you can alos modularize routes into a sperate file, so to do that create another directory e.g; `routes` under your app root directory and the create a javascript file e.g; `routes/index.js`:
+You can alos modularize routes and put them in a sperate file, so to do that create another directory e.g; `routes` under your app root directory and then create a javascript file e.g; `routes/index.js`:

 ```javascript
 // root route